 The Environmental Education Center is an all-season event venue.
-The location is the perfect size for a meeting, company gathering, family reunion or other function.
-The venue can accommodate around 50 guests at tables or classroom style seating, or up to 75 in an informal reception setting.
+The center is the perfect size for a meeting, company gathering, family reunion, or other function.
+For more information about the Environmental Education Center and rental details, check out the Environmental Education Center Information Guide.

-The Iowa City Landfill and Recycling Center produces Iowa City Community Compost from yard waste from around Johnson County.
-When available, the compost costs $0.50 per five gallons (please take your own container).
-When available, large quantities can be purchased at the Iowa City Landfill and Recycling Center for $20 per ton with a $2 minimum.
-At the landfill, staff can load your truck or trailer with an endloader; if you want smaller amounts, please bring a container and a shovel to load yourself.
+When available, the compost costs $0.50 per five gallons (bring your own container) and large quantities can be purchased at the Iowa City Landfill and Recycling Center for $20 per ton with a $2 minimum.
+Wood chips are no cost.

-Iowa Valley Habitat for Humanity’s ReStore is a reuse and resale venue for building materials.
-Visit the ReStore website for more information and current hours for donations and sales at http://www.iowacityrestore.com/ or call 319-338-5687.
+1. Iowa Valley Habitat for Humanity’s ReStore sells used building materials and furniture.
+Visit ReStore's website for more information or call 319-338-5687.

 Mobile collection events are held approximately quarterly at the East Side Recycling Center.

-Kitchen: floor care products, furniture & metal polish, oven & drain cleaner
+- Kitchen: floor care products, furniture and metal polish, oven cleaner, stain remover, drain cleaner

-Bathroom: toilet bowl & abrasive cleaners, mildew remover, hair removers
+- Bathroom: toilet bowl cleaner, mildew remover, abrasive cleaner, disinfectant, hair remover

 - Garage: antifreeze, brake and transmission fluid, engine degreaser, battery acid, lighter fluid, kerosene, gasoline, oil, auto batteries